-WSDOT will continue to monitor traffic in the area and make low-cost improvements, when feasible, to manage congestion until the new interchange is complete.
+WSDOT is committed to monitoring traffic in the area and make low-cost improvements, when feasible, to manage congestion until the new interchange is complete.

 The Washington State Department of Transportation (WSDOT) will conduct extensive community engagement, traffic analysis, and environmental analysis as an interchange design is refined.
 At this time a Diverging Diamond Interchange is the leading concept.